 All that saving has led to a combined net worth of over $800,000 with her husband.
 Plus, she has been able to share her knowledge with other parents at Parent Portfolio.

 6. Keep an emergency fund on hand

-Kelly Maxwell’s mom taught her to keep an emergency fund on hand.
+Kelly Maxwell’s mom taught her to set up an emergency fund.
 With a few months of expenses on hand, Kelly learned that she could breathe easier.